aleen42/PersonalWiki/post/css_blend_mode/css_blend_mode.md

 ### Coming to a browser near you.

 For everyone who has ever opened Photoshop or Illustrator you are most likely familiar with blend modes.
 Multiply, screen, overlay, and soft light, to name a few can turn boring opaque layers into beautiful pieces of stained glass.
-However, what awesome “blend modes” do web designers have at their disposal for making websites beautiful?
+However, what awesome "blend modes" do web designers have at their disposal for making websites beautiful?
 Opacity.
 Yep, that's it.

 ![](./1.png)